eMapR/sundial/README.md

     setup_exp
 ```

 - Sampling using a shapefile.
-The scripts will read the file with the name in variable $(SUNDIAL_SAMPLE_NAME) stored in data/shapes and generate train, validate, test, predict splits if specified, as well as metadata files in zarr format.
-Features in the shapefile can also contain columns which can be used to create annotations for training using the SAMPLER.strata_columns setting.
+The scripts will read the file with the name in variable $(SUNDIAL_SAMPLE_NAME) stored in data/shapes and generate train, validate, test, predict index splits in npy format if specified, as well as metadata files in shp format.
 ```console
 make \
     SUNDIAL_PROCESSING=local \